A call for Visiting Scholars (Guest Lecturers) for 2021-2022 is open: https://smartnet.astonphotonics.uk/guest-scholars/

 Abstract: The global tech industry is heavily reliant on fibre optic communications, and its further development is bound to faster and cheaper data transmission.
-Therefore, one of key research focuses is the invention of new technologies and devices to increase capacity of fibre optic links at reduced cost.
-These lectures covered principles, state of the art and applications of a range of novel amplifiers and nonlinearity-based devices likely to transform the optical communications within the next decade by multiplying capacity of communication links and improving utilization of available bandwidth.
+Therefore, one of the key research focuses is the invention of new technologies and devices to increase capacity of fibre optic links at a reduced cost.
+These lectures covered principles, state of art and applications of a range of novel amplifiers and nonlinearity-based devices likely to transform optical communications within the next decade by multiplying the capacity of communication links and improving the utilization of available bandwidth.

-4 online lectures took place from 26th to 30th of April 2021
+4 online lectures took place from the 26th to 30th of April 2021

 Dr Vladyslav Kolbasyn